renderbox/ansible-nginx-simple/README.md

 # ansible-nginx-simple
-Simple Ansible Script to get NginX running on CentOS 7 using Vagrant
+Simple Ansible Script to get NGINX running on CentOS 7 using Vagrant